Second CTBT Academic Forum meets in Vienna

 This year’s Academic Forum presented an opportunity for educators from around the world to share their experiences in teaching courses on the policy, legal, technical and scientific aspects of the CTBT as well as in the use of online educational resources developed by the CTBTO.
 Participants devised ways of integrating CTBT-related materials into international security and nuclear disarmament curricula in their institutions, exchanged ideas about the format and content of potential courses and worked on further developing CTBT education materials.
 A number of universities are already offering courses specifically on the CTBT or have included the Treaty in broader security studies.

 I think more people need to know the amazing work that the CTBTO is doing- the world’s largest verification network that has applications to everything really - not just the nuclear test ban, but also to other fields and other areas - I think it’s just so important.

 The nexus between science and technology for CTBT education was also one of the focal points of discussions.
 With academic backgrounds ranging from international relations and law to science, engineering and physics, participants repeatedly stressed the importance of interdisciplinary research based on both policy and technical expertise.

 Back in the late 1990s, the overall sentiment on the CTBT was that it’s inacceptable.
 Now, there is a real discussion on the CTBT in Pakistan’s academic world, its merits are being discussed.

 In this context, CTBTO’s Executive Secretary Lassina Zerbo announced the creation of CTBT fellowship opportunities for scholars conducting advanced research on these areas.
 These fellowships will be financially supported by the European Union.
-Integrated in the CTBTO’s organizational structure, the fellows will carry out research on developments in the CTBT verification technologies and their impact on the prospects for the Treaty’s
+Integrated in the CTBTO’s organizational structure, the fellows will carry out research on developments in the CTBT verification technologies and their impact on the prospects for the Treaty’s entry into force.

 This is a good way to reach out to universities around the world and to build a network of universities with the CTBTO.